Elon, North Carolina

 If your spouse is having an affair, it should bother you.
 You should be upset about a spouse who commits adultery.
 You should be jealous.
 God is the same way.
 He also demands exclusive loyalty.
 The GNB paraphrases the idea of God being a jealous God with the rendering, “I tolerate no rivals.”

-2. We learn that God judges sin
+2. God judges sin

 You shall not bow down to them or worship them; for I the Lord your God am a jealous God, PUNISHING the children for the sin of the parents to the third and fourth generation of those who hate me but showing love to a thousand generations of those who love me and keep my commandments” (NIV)

 God rewards obedience.
 He rewards those who love him and keep his commandments.
 That is an encouragement.
 He also punishes sin and idolatry.
 The Second Commandment is one of the very few of the Ten Commandments that contains a warning.
 The warning has caused some controversy.

 Four times in the Bible we are told that “God punishes the children FOR THE SINS OF THE PARENTS to the third and fourth generation” (Exodus 20:4; 34:7; Numbers 14:18; Deuteronomy 5:9).
 That is strange.
 Why are children punished for the sins of their fathers to the third and fourth generations?
 Why are sons punished for the sins of their ancestors?

 Why would I be punished for something my great-grand father did?
 Why should I be punished for something that I did not do?
 That does not seem right.
 That is not right but it is also not what the verse is saying.
 The Bible teaches very clearly that you are not punished for what someone else did.